Navigating Obsessive Compulsive Disorder (OCD) Therapy Types

 If your OCD symptoms make it difficult to set new appointments or leave the house, you can also try online counseling through a platform like BetterHelp.
 Online therapy platforms allow you to match with and meet with a licensed therapist from wherever you have the internet, so you don’t need to leave the house.
 When you sign up, you can indicate the symptoms you're experiencing and what type of therapist you'd like to be matched with.
 In addition, you can choose between phone, video, or chat sessions depending on your preferences.

-Researchers have also backed up the efficacy of online therapy.
+Researchers have also backed up the efficacy of online therapy for managing OCD symptoms.
 One research study examined the effectiveness of online video teletherapy for OCD using cognitive behavioral therapy or exposure and response prevention.
 This study found the online program to be an effective treatment option, concluding that “video teletherapy treatment demonstrated effectiveness in reducing obsessive-compulsive and comorbid symptoms and improved quality of life.”

 Takeaway

-Cognitive-behavioral therapy (CBT), particularly exposure and response prevention (ERP), is one of those considered effective therapies for relieving OCD symptoms, as it helps patients confront their fears and reduce compulsive behaviors.
+Cognitive-behavioral therapy, specifically exposure and response prevention, is one of those considered effective therapies for relieving obsessive-compulsive disorder (OCD) symptoms, as it helps patients confront their fears and reduce compulsive behaviors.
+Only a licensed mental health professional, such as therapists and psychologists, can use CBT for OCD treatment.

-What is the best mental exercise for obsessive-compulsive disorder (OCD)?
+What is the best mental exercise treatment for obsessive-compulsive disorder (OCD)?

 What is the gold standard mental health treatment for OCD?

-Medications: Certain selective serotonin reuptake inhibitors are approved by the FDA for treating OCD.
+- Medications: Certain selective serotonin reuptake inhibitors are approved by the FDA for treating OCD and reducing OCD symptoms.

-Other therapies, like acceptance and commitment therapy (ACT), may be recommended as second-line treatments.
-More intensive outpatient care and support groups may be needed if symptoms return or worsen.
+Other therapies, like acceptance and commitment therapy (ACT), may be recommended as second-line treatments for this mental health disorder.
+More intensive outpatient care and support groups in your community may be needed if symptoms return or worsen.

-Procedures such as transcranial magnetic stimulation, which leverages magnetic fields to aid recovery in targeted brain areas, also show some promise in more severe or treatment-resistant cases.
+Procedures, such as transcranial magnetic stimulation (which leverages magnetic fields to aid recovery in targeted brain areas) and Deep Brain Stimulation, also show some promise in more severe cases or treatment-resistant cases.
 In those with comorbid depressive or anxiety disorders, additional treatments may be warranted.
+It may be good to research available services in the community if you’re looking for treatments for your child or adolescent dealing with OCD symptoms.

 Can you do ERP by yourself?